qiceradar/radar_wrangler/code/download/README.md

 * KOPRI:
   * Only their first season has been released: https://zenodo.org/record/3874655
+    * Unfortunately, Zenodo does not support HTTP range requesets, so I can't use unzip-http to grab individual files.
   * For now, manually downloaded into KOPRI/KRT1
   * netCDF files split transects into ~100 MB "granules"